 Liquidity risk is the risk that the Corporation will not be able to meet the obligations associated with its financial liabilities.
-During the six months ended December 31, 2013, the Corporation received additional debt financing that provides the Corporation with enough funds to meet its financial liabilities and future financial liabilities under its current commitments over the next twelve months ending December 31, 2014.
+During the year ended December 31, 2014, the Corporation received additional debt financing that provides the Corporation with enough funds to meet its financial liabilities and future financial liabilities under its current commitments over the next twelve months ending December 31, 2015.
 The Corporation will be required to complete additional funding in order to meet its long-term business objectives.
 The Corporation handles liquidity risk through the management of its capital structure.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013

-13. Management of capital:
+18. Management of capital: